pranavj1001/UnityGames/README.md

 1. **Text101:** This is a very basic game which covers a story in an interactive way.
 The user can make actions with the help of keyboard.
 If you're a beginner, this game might help you to get started with Unity.

 2. **NumberWizard (WIP):** This game is similar to 'guessing the number' game which we all know.
 The computer thinks of a number and the user has to guess that number.
 The user can also set the maximum number of guesses.
-If you're a beginner, this game might help you to get started with Unity.
+So if you're a beginner then this game might help you to get started with Unity.

 3. **BlockBreaker (WIP)**

 ## Upcoming Games

 1. Block Breaker

+## Technologies

+1. Unity Engine
+2. C# as the programming language

 ## Queries?